Battle of the Yellow Sea: Aftermath

 The majority of the Russian squadron (five ships of the line, one cruiser and nine torpedo boats) returned to Port Arthur.
 The other units were scattered in the darkness and sought out neutral ports, where they were interned until the end of the war.
-The heavily damaged battleship Zessarewitsch (Tsesarevich) arrived at Tsingtau with the three Kit-class destroyers Besposchtschadni, Besschumni and Besstraschni, where the ships were interned by the German authorities.
+The heavily damaged battleship Tsesarevich arrived at Tsingtau with the three Kit-class destroyers Besposhchadny, Besshumny and Besstrashny, where the ships were interned by the German authorities.
 Novik also stopped briefly at Tsingtau, but left again to attempt to reach Vladivostok according to the original plan.
 She was confronted by Japanese cruisers off Korsakow and finally sank herself off Sakhalin.
-The damaged Askold, flagship of Rear Admiral Reitzenstein, who commanded the cruisers, sailed to Shanghai, where the destroyer Grosowoi, which had initially accompanied Diana, also arrived later.
+The damaged Askold, flagship of Rear Admiral Reitzenstein, who commanded the cruisers, sailed to Shanghai, where the destroyer Grozovoy, which had initially accompanied Diana, also arrived later.
 Both were interned by China under Japanese pressure until peace was concluded with Japan.
 Diana sailed via Haiphong to Saigon until 23 August, where the ship was interned.
-The torpedo boat Ryeshitelni, which had sailed for Chifu, was confiscated by the Japanese after neither disarmament nor the intention to return to sea were apparent there.
+The torpedo boat Reshitelny, which had sailed for Chifu, was confiscated by the Japanese after neither disarmament nor the intention to return to sea were apparent there.